-In this kind of models, assortative matching might lead to biased estimates of the peer effects parameters.
-The bias might come from two channels.
-First of all, any correlation of spouses smoking behaviours might be explained by the correlation of unobservable characteristics of the partners.
-Clark and Etilé (2006), for instance, study how the present smoking status depends on the past smoking status of the partner and they conclude that the correlation between smoking behaviours is explained solely by the correlation of unobservables across spouses.
+Assortative matching would also imply that any correlation of spouses smoking behaviors can be explained by the correlation of unobservable characteristics of the partners.
+Clark and Etilᅵ (2006), for instance, study how the present smoking status depends on the past smoking status of the partner and they conclude that the correlation between smoking behaviors is explained solely by the correlation of unobservables across spouses.
 Our strategy is to control for a number of characteristics of the partner, which enter the belief of the probability of smoking.
 Our approach can be motivated as follows.
 Suppose for instance that young people tend to smoke more.
-Since young people have a good chance to match, regressing the smoking behaviour of an individual on the smoking behaviour of her partner would lead to biased results since the correlation between behaviours could be driven by the simple fact that young people are more likely to be matched with young people.
+Since young people have a good chance to match, regressing the smoking behavior of an individual on the smoking behavior of her partner would lead to biased results since the correlation between behaviors could be driven by the simple fact that young people are more likely to be matched with young people.
 However, controlling for the age of the partner takes away this bias.